TrevorWachira690/wca-ai-quiz-generator-obsidian-circle/README.md

 Bias: AI may generate biased questions, so use neutral prompts.
 Privacy: No user data is stored.
-Responsibility: Output should be reviewed for accuracy.
+Responsibility: Output should be reviewed for accuracy. users submits a paragraph or dataset description,the tool returns an analysis of potential AI or data bias using a designed prompt.
 ## 8. Conclusion and future improvements
 In the future, we plan to add some improvents to the tool such as:
 - Add a method of data storage of previous questions asked.